Shooting in Australia's Darwin claims four lives | DW | 04.06.2019

 "He shot up all the rooms, and he went to every room looking for somebody and he shot them all up, then we saw him rush out, jump into his Toyota pick-up, and rush off," witness John Rose told ABC.

-After the suspect fled the scene, police launched a manhunt which lasted for about one hour.
-During the search, the police described the man as a tall white man wearing high visibility workwear.
+After the suspect fled the scene, police launched a manhunt, which lasted for about one hour.
+During the search, the police described the suspect as a tall white man wearing high visibility workwear.

 Read more: One killed in drive by shooting at Australian night club